chrisrouck/tutorial-cpp-audio-capture/README.md

 If you would like to **report any bugs** or **suggest changes to the code**, you can [create an issue](https://github.com/chrisrouck/tutorial-cpp-audio-capture/issues/new/choose).
-Past and existing issues can be found [here](https://github.com/chrisrouck/tutorial-cpp-audio-capture/issues).
+Current and past issues can be found [here](https://github.com/chrisrouck/tutorial-cpp-audio-capture/issues).